 As we have already stated, there are some long term care products available today that can serve 2 purposes: long term care if you need it, and life insurance if you never need long term care.
 Some policies will even refund you all of your money at any time during the contract period!

-Example: Ann—a 65 year-old non-smoker looks at her options.
-What if she needs six years of long term care beginning at age 80?
+Long-term care cost reimbursement if you need it, or your money back if you don’t.
+Example: Ann-a 65-year-old non-smoker looks at her options.
+What if she needs six years of long-term care beginning at age 80?

 What if Ann never needed long-term care while owning this hybrid LTC/Life insurance product?